rschristopher/ischristtrue.com/src/ancient-views/prophecy.md

 !!! quote "Isaiah 53:5"
     But he was pierced for our transgressions, he was bruised for our iniquities: the chastisement of our peace was upon him; and with his stripes we are healed.

-Importantly, Isaiah's prophecies are recorded from the Lord, the suffering servant on the throne.
+Importantly, Isaiah's prophecies are spoken by the Lord, who is the suffering servant on the throne.
 He is introduced early on and is recorded by Isaiah throughout.
 And we see many parallels in the early chapters that are repeated in later chapters representing the last judgment.
 For example: